dixonly/esxcliext/README.md

 ```

-After installation, you must restart hostd on the ESXi host for the new extensions to become available.
+The installation of the vib can be done without entering host maintenance mode or reboot.
+However, after installation, you must restart hostd on the ESXi host for the new extensions to become available.

 ```text